 Activities and sights included:

-- Wine tasting and a visit in the wine museum at the premium wine company
+- wine tasting and visit in the wine museum at the premium wine company;

 The rugged province of Kakheti is known as Ground Zero for Georgian wine, producing 68% of the country’s wine, with 75% of grapes grown for production.
 Divided into sub-appellations, it’s home to 14 of the 18 Protected Designations of Origin (PDOs).

 Since ancient times Georgia has been known as a country of grapes and wine.
 Wine production is hardly imaginable without a Qvevri — a handmade, egg-shaped clay vessel that’s buried in the ground up to its collar.
 Wine-making in these traditional vessels goes back at least 8000 years and is still practiced today.
 This ancient method is considered one of Georgia’s many cultural achievements and treasures.
 Wine plays a central role in the social lives of Georgians.
 It’s considered a crucial part of hospitality — a valuable offering in the facilitation of goodwill and friendship.

 The tour starts with a visit to the studio of a Qvevri maker, where you’ll see Qvevri created by the hands of the true masters.

 Next is a visit to the Ikalto monastery complex, founded in the 6th century and where one of the oldest wine schools was founded in the Middle Ages.
 Visitors will see the remnants of the once existing wine culture that had developed within the walls of this spectacular place.
 You’ll also pass by the new Qvevri school and academy.